jptweb/IGME-110-Fall-2025/documents/p3-teams.md

 ## II. *Where* are the Infographics?

-- The infographics for the above product proposals are here --> [Infographics (sections 04/05/06/09)](./_infographic-finals/)
+- The original project proposals are here --> [sections 02/08](https://github.com/jptweb/IGME-110-Fall-2025/tree/main/documents/app-proposal-finals) and here --> [sections 04/05/06/09](https://github.com/tonethar/IGME-110-Fall-2025/tree/main/documents/_app-proposal-finals)

-- The original project proposals are here --> [sections 02/08](https://github.com/jptweb/IGME-110-Fall-2025/tree/main/documents/app-proposal-finals) and here --> [sections 04/05/06/09](./_app-proposal-finals/)
+PS: Professor Jefferson also add the infographics for sections 04/05/06/09 you can check out how other sections may have implemented your proposals, and the other sections infogrpahics.
+I just realized he added these Wednesday 10/29 tonight; if I can get to it I can add our sections infographics here very soon! - [Infographics (sections 04/05/06/09)](./_infographic-finals/)

 ---